simon-javier/backup-manuscript-thesis/main.typ

 This study integrates a wide range of machine learning and software engineering techniques to develop a reliable, scalable system for the probabilistic detection of systemic diseases through nail image classification.
 The applied concepts are grouped thematically to emphasize their specific roles in the system development lifecycle.

 ==== Machine Learning
 According to #cite(<geeksforgeeks-2025a>), machine learning is a branch of artificial intelligence that enables algorithms to uncover hidden patterns within datasets.
 It allows them to predict new, similar data without explicit programming for each task.

 In this study, the researchers utilized machine learning to detect subtle to distinct nail changes.
 These nail features, such as discoloration for blue finger (Cyanosis) and shape abnormalities for clubbing, can be difficult to interpret using rule-based methods or traditional programming techniques.
 By using machine learning, particularly deep learning models, the system can learn to recognize patterns in nail images without explicitly programming what each nail feature would look like.

 #context {
-  figure(
-    placement: none,
-    image("img/machine-learning-geek-for-geeks.png"),
+  [
-    caption: flex-caption(
+    #figure(placement: none, image("img/machine-learning-geek-for-geeks.png"), caption: flex-caption(
       [Machine Learning #cite(<geeksforgeeks-2025a>, form: "normal")],
       [Machine Learning],
-    ),
-  )
+    )) <machine-learning>]
 }

-Figure 9 shows how machine learning models work.
+@machine-learning shows how machine learning models work.
 The model takes in inputs like stock data, customer transaction data, streaming data, and email text.
 It is then put into machine learning algorithms and techniques such as regression for numerical data and classification for categorical data where the model learns patterns in the data.
 Lastly, the output represents the model's prediction of the expected outcome based on the patterns it has learned from the training data.

 ==== Supervised Machine Learning
 According to #cite(<geeksforgeeks-2025b>), supervised machine learning is a fundamental approach for machine learning and artificial intelligence.
 It involves training a model using labeled data, where each input comes with a corresponding correct.
 Supervised machine learning can be applied to two main types of problems: classification and regression.